-COVID-19 DIPHTHERIA HAEMOPHILUS INFLUENZAE TYPE B (HIB) HEPATITIS A HEPATITIS B HUMAN PAPILLOMAVIRUS (HPV) INFLUENZA (FLU) MEASI ES MENINGOCOCCAL DISEASE prevented with two vaccine.
-In the U.S., the shingles vaccine is recommended for everyone over 50 years been vaccinated with an older shingles vaccine.
+Shingles can be prevented with two doses of the shingles vaccine.
+In the U.S., the shingles vaccine is recommended for everyone over 50 years - even if they've had shingles before or had been vaccinated with an older shingles vaccine.